Acid Reflex and Your Teeth – Cary, NC

 - Snoring and sleep apnea

-- Avoid foods such as chocolate, spicy/greasy foods, citrus foods, and tomato-based foods.
+- Avoid foods such as chocolate, spicy/greasy foods, citrus, and tomato-based foods.

 - Refrain from eating several hours before bed, or lying down 2 to 3 hours after eating.